 His fourth book is Mort is a witty, cynical parody romp through perils of a first job, but this is a first job with a difference – Mort’s boss is Death himself.
 We’ve all experienced first days, but at least our first day’s couldn’t destroy the very fabric of reality.
 “As Death’s apprentice, he’ll have free board and lodging, use of the company horse, and he won’t need time off for family funerals.
 The position is everything Mort thought he’d ever wanted until he discovers that this perfect job can be a killer on his love life.”

 With great character development of Death (an otherwise shadowy bit-figure in the Discworld Series), once Mort thinks he gets the hang of being a Grim Reaper, Death takes a working holiday discovering dancing, drinking and his skills as a short-order chef until – inevitably – he has to be summoned back to fix the problems that compassionate Mort causes.

-What I liked there is a rich seam of British humour running through all of Terry Pratchet’s books, and this is no exception.
-With some fabulous one-liners, but a saddening dearth of footnotes, and footnotes of footnotes (my favourite part of Terry Pratchets books) it’s a great easy read, that has you laughing out loud.
+What I liked there is a rich seam of British humour running through all of Terry Pratchett’s books, and this is no exception.
+With some fabulous one-liners, but a saddening dearth of footnotes, and footnotes of footnotes (my favourite part of Terry Pratchett books) it’s a great easy read, that has you laughing out loud.

-The only problem with Mort by Terry Pratchett is that it’s a wee bit patchy with a couple of spectacular leaps in narrative, but it’s such a crazy idea in the first place, all is easily forgiven.
+The only problem with Mort by Terry Pratchett is that it’s a wee bit patchy with a couple of spectacular leaps in the narrative, but it’s such a crazy idea in the first place, all is easily forgiven.